JerryZ-20/PerishableDCM-reproduction-Model-training/README.md

 # PerishableDCM

+(Below are the original README from the parent paper)

 This library simulates the inventory control problem of perishable products by means of Discrete Choice Methods (DCM).

 Specifically, **PerishableDCM** is a simulation environment for the management of perishable items with lead times and a fixed shelf life.
 It deals with multiple items, where orders for fresh products are issued each day.
 The product characteristics are: